hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

-* Inturn the logic also allows one to specify a markers string to help guide the identification of the data bits and their bit positions, as well as non data bits (control/sync/...) bits like start, stop, any others (print bit) and the same will be used to decode / guess the binary bits and print their 8bit hex values, if so requested by the user.
+* Inturn the logic also allows one to specify a markers string to help guide the identification of the data bits and their bit positions, as well as non data bits (control/sync/...) bits like start, stop, any others (just print those bit, if needed).
+And the same will be used to decode / guess the significance of binary bits wrt each of the time steps|divisions starting from the position selected by the user and inturn print the same (ie individual binary bits) and additionally the cummulated 8bit hex values, if so requested by the user.

   * ex: for midi specify S01234567sS01234567sS01234567s